This article was originally shared by the National Center on Sexual Exploitation and is reposted with permission. It has been edited for length.

 A study done by Fortin & Proulx in 2018 analyzed data extracted from the hard drives of 40 convicted child abuse image (i.e., child pornography) collectors.

-What they found is that the tastes of these individuals grew more severe over time.
-37.5% of the collections increased in severity in terms of both age and extremeness (measured using the Combating Paedophile Information Networks in Europe [COPINE] scale), meaning that the children depicted became younger and the acts became more extreme over time.
+They found that the tastes of these individuals grew more severe over time.
+37.5% of the collections increased in severity in terms of age and extremeness (measured using the Combating Paedophile Information Networks in Europe [COPINE] scale), meaning that the children depicted became younger and the acts became more extreme over time.
 They also noted that all of the child pornography collections included mainstream pornography content.

 This is consistent with research that discusses the novelty-seeking behavior of pornography users.